 Heaters are versatile appliances.
 If you can't set up a fireplace because of venting problems, there's a heater for you.
 If you need something portable, or if you need something permanent, there's a heater for you.
 If you want a little extra heat, or if you need a primary heating system, there's a heater for you.
 No matter your home situation, there's a heater out there that can warm you and your home.

 Before You Buy

 The versatility mentioned above breeds a lot of choices.
 All those options can lead to confusion.
-Before you even start looking at heaters, you need to know the set up of your home.
+Before you even start looking at heaters you need to know the set up of your home.
 In this section, we go over what you should know about your space before buying a heater.
 It's always important to educate yourself before a big purchase because you don't want to bring home a vent-free heater when you need a proper furnace.

 - Direct vent gas wall heater

 - Venting - No matter what venting set up your home has, there's a heater out there that you can work with.
 You can go vent-free or set up the exhaust system through the walls with a direct vent, or you can go straight up through the roof like a wood stove.
 Heaters are versatile, so explore your home.
 Are you looking for something to work with your existing vent system?
 Check out a furnace.
-Do you want something small for that drafty room?
+Do you want something small for a drafty room?
 Look at a space heater.